List of Major League Baseball perfect games: Pitchers

-During baseball's modern era, 21 pitchers have thrown perfect games.
+During baseball's modern era, 22 pitchers have thrown perfect games.
 Most were accomplished major leaguers.
 Seven have been inducted into the Baseball Hall of Fame: Cy Young, Addie Joss, Jim Bunning, Sandy Koufax, Catfish Hunter, Randy Johnson, and Roy Halladay.

-David Cone won the Cy Young Award once, pitched a 19-strikeout game, has five World Series rings, and was named to five All-Star teams.
+David Cone won the Cy Young Award once, pitched a 19-strikeout game, was part of five World Series winning teams, and was named to five All-Star teams.
 Félix Hernández is likewise a one-time Cy Young winner, as well as a six-time All-Star.
-Four other perfect-game throwers, Dennis Martínez, Kenny Rogers, David Wells and Mark Buehrle each won over 200 major league games.
+Four other perfect-game throwers, Dennis Martínez, Kenny Rogers, David Wells and Mark Buehrle, each won over 200 major league games.

-Others include Matt Cain, a three-time All-Star, and pitched well in the postseason for two World Series–winning Giants teams.
+Others include Matt Cain, a three-time All-Star, who pitched well in the postseason for two World Series–winning Giants teams.
 Mike Witt was a two-time All-Star who finished 3rd for the 1986 Cy Young Award, going 117–116.
 Tom Browning was a one-time All-Star with a career record of 123–90, and pitched for the 1990 World Series winning Cincinnati Reds.

-Don Larsen, Charlie Robertson, and Len Barker were journeyman pitchers—each finished his major-league career with a losing record; Barker made one All-Star team, Larsen none.
-(Robertson played his entire career before the establishment of the MLB All-Star Game.)
+Don Larsen, Charlie Robertson, and Len Barker were journeyman pitchers—each finished his major-league career with a losing record; Barker made one All-Star team, Larsen none (Robertson played his entire career before the establishment of the MLB All-Star Game).

 Dallas Braden retired with a 26–36 record after five seasons due to a shoulder injury.
-Philip Humber's perfect game was the only complete game he ever recorded, and his major league career, in which he went 16–23, ended the year after he threw it.
+Philip Humber's perfect game was the only complete game he recorded, and his major league career, in which he went 16–23, ended the year after he threw it.
+Domingo German threw his perfect game following a start in which he allowed 10 runs in 3 and one-third innings.

 Major League Baseball perfect games

+In what follows, the number before the letter K denotes the number of strikeouts in the game.
+RHP and LHP stand for right-handed pitcher and left-handed pitcher, respectively, and the number following that designation is the age of the pitcher at the time of the game.

 19th century

-Note that the pitching rules in effect in 1880 were very different from those of the modern game.
+The pitching rules in effect in 1880 were very different from those of the modern game.
 Only underhand pitching was permitted, and the batter had the right to call for the ball high, low, or "middle" (belt-high).
 There was no strike zone; whether a pitch was "good" or "unfair" was left to the umpire's sole discretion, and foul balls were not counted as strikes.
 The pitching distance was 45 feet (that however was the front edge of the 6-foot-deep pitcher's box, not the push-off point represented by the modern pitching rubber).